paxorus/monopoly/README.md

 #### Digital Benefits
 * Compute net worths for landing page game tiles.
+* Show logs of previous turns.
+Currently, a player's notifications are wiped as soon as it's their turn again.
-* Historical logs such as inter-player rent and all tenants for a property.
+* Notifications such as inter-player rent and history of tenants for a property.
 * Historical analytics such as net worth over time.

 #### Multiplayer
+* Improve gameplay messages so all players are notified of all events like rent payments, with reloadability.
 * Generate an expiring link so users can log in on a new device without a password (and effectively account).
 * Allow user to play from multiple tabs in real-time.